ManiMatter/decluttarr/README.md

 - When broken torrents are removed the files belonging to them are deleted
 - Across all removal types: A new download from another source is automatically added by radarr/sonarr/lidarr/readarr/whisparr (if available)
 - If you use qBittorrent and none of your torrents get removed and the verbose logs tell that all torrents are protected by the NO_STALLED_REMOVAL_QBIT_TAG even if they are not, you may be using a qBittorrent version that has problems with API calls and you may want to consider switching to a different qBit image (see https://github.com/ManiMatter/decluttarr/issues/56)
 - Currently, “*Arr” apps are only supported in English.
-Refer to issue https://github.com/ManiMatter/decluttarr/issues/92 for more details.
+Refer to issue https://github.com/ManiMatter/decluttarr/issues/132 for more details

 ## Getting started
 There's two ways to run this: